gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 6. Install the project's Node.js modules by typing `npm install` into your command line application.
 A list of these modules should be displayed after they are downloaded and installed.

 ## Creating new folders
-To create a new folder for the site in both the EN and FR directories along with a the basic files needed for a page in these folders you can use the new-folder script.
+To create a new folder for the site in both the EN and FR directories along with the basic files needed for a page in these folders you can use the new-folder script.

 To run the new-folder script by typing `npm run new-folder` into your command line application.